International Trade and Propagation of Merger Waves

 Date Written: November 18, 2017

 Cross-border merger activity is growing in importance.
 We map the global trade network each year from 1989 to 2016 and compare it to cross-border and domestic merger activity.
-Trade-weighted merger activity in trading partner countries has statistically and economically significant explanatory power for the likelihood a given country will be in a merger wave state, both at the cross-border and the domestic levels, even controlling for its own lagged merger activity.
-The strength of trade as a channel for transmitting merger waves varies over time and is affected by import tariffs cuts, Euro, EU, EEA, and WTO entry.
-Overall, the full trade network helps our understanding of merger waves and how merger waves propagate across borders.
+Trade-weighted merger activity in trading partner countries has statistically and economically significant explanatory power for the likelihood a given country will be in a merger wave state, at both the cross-border and domestic levels, even controlling for its own lagged merger activity.
+The role of trade as a channel for transmitting merger waves is confirmed using import tariff cuts and trade sanctions as instruments to mitigate endogeneity.
+Overall, the full trade network helps our understanding of merger waves and how merger activity propagates across borders.

 Keywords: International Trade Merger Waves